billyrieger/bimap-rs/README.md

 ### `no_std` compatibility

-To use `bimap-rs` without the Rust standard library, add the following to your `Cargo.toml`:
+To use `bimap-rs` without the Rust standard library, add the following the `dependencies` section of your `Cargo.toml`:

 ```toml
 bimap = { version = "0.3", default-features = false }